-A two-hour mid-term exam is tentatively scheduled for Wednesday, February 20 from 10:30 to 12:20.
-A three-hour final exam will be scheduled between April 18-21.
+Two one-hour mid-term exams are tentatively scheduled for Tuesday, February 20 and Friday, February 23.
+A three-hour final exam will be scheduled the week of April 16.

 Schedule changes will be posted on the course web site.